qdrant/.github/profile/README.md

 <p align="center">
     <b>Powering the next generation of AI applications</b> <br>
-with advanced and high-performant vector similarity search technology.
+with advanced and high-performant vector similarity search technology.<br>
+Qdrant is an enterprise-ready, industrial-scale Vector Database available as open-source, <a href="https://qdrant.to/cloud" TARGET="_blank">cloud</a>, and managed on-premise solution.
 </p>
 <p align="center">
 </p>